Splash at Northwestern: March, 2025!

 Difficulty: *

-Teachers: Jacob Milendorf
+Teachers: Jake Milendorf

 It is the most fascinating thing that we all wake up in this universe never having gone to sleep.
 How is this possible?
 What's more, there is a paradox at the very heart of reality.
 You cannot bite your own teeth, you cannot taste your own tongue, and you cannot look into your own eyes.
 This class will finally get at the heart of reality and answer the question of existence in a way that should be more satisfying than any explanation you have received in the past.
 This course will feature introductory logic, philosophy, and linguistics to unravel the mysteries of the universe.